 *** Update: The disciplinary case against Long was remanded by the Oregon Supreme Court back to the Bar, because of the their violation of Long’s due process rights, concluding that he “did not receive a fair hearing” because “Long in effect received no hearing at all.”

-**For the latest on Andrew Long’s saga, see my most recent article, Unequal Protection: Private influence and regulatory theater at the Oregon State Bar.***
+**For the latest on Andrew Long’s saga, see my most recent article, Unequal Protection***

 Recently, I delved into the bloated Oregon State Bar (OSB) disciplinary file of their licensee, attorney Andrew Long of Portland.
 At the time I ordered it, in June 2018, Long was facing fourteen open prosecution cases, nine “new matters” and one “open complaint” that had walked in the door just a week earlier.
 That’s an unusually high number.